jungjuseong/korean_history/Modern API Development with Spring Boot/04 Writing Business Logic for APIs.md

 You need the following to execute instructions in this chapter:

-- Any Java IDE such as NetBeans, IntelliJ, or Eclipse

-- The Java Development Kit (JDK) 15+

-- An internet connection to download the dependencies and Gradle

 - The Postman tool (https://learning.postman.com/docs/getting-started/sending-the-first-request/)

 You can find the code files for this chapter on GitHub at https://github.com/PacktPublishing/Modern-API-Development-with-Spring-and-Spring-Boot/tree/main/Chapter04.